calipark1213/3340FinalProject/README.md

 10. Modern regression approaches. <br/>

 ## Data Description (must contain data visualizations that are properly labelled and explained)
+Our original data published by the CDC is composed of different types of aggregated data relating to weight, diet, and exercise in the United States in 2011 to 1016.
+Data is given as a percentage of the sampled population that fit in the asked question.
+The following questions are answered throughout the dataset:
+•	Percent of adults aged 18 years and older who have obesity
+•	Percent of adults aged 18 years and older who have an overweight classification
+•	Percent of adults who report consuming fruit less than one time daily
+•	Percent of adults who report consuming vegetables less than one time daily
+•	Percent of adults who achieve at least 150 minutes a week of moderate-intensity aerobic physical activity or 75 minutes a week of vigorous-intensity aerobic activity (or an equivalent combination)
+•	Percent of adults who achieve at least 150 minutes a week of moderate-intensity aerobic physical activity or 75 minutes a week of vigorous-intensity aerobic physical activity and engage in muscle-strengthening activities on 2 or more days a week
+•	Percent of adults who achieve at least 300 minutes a week of moderate-intensity aerobic physical activity or 150 minutes a week of vigorous-intensity aerobic activity (or an equivalent combination)
+•	Percent of adults who engage in muscle-strengthening activities on 2 or more days a week
+•	Percent of adults who engage in no leisure-time physical activity

+The data is also presented in several different ways for every group sampled.
+Data is grouped by gender, education, age, income, and race.
+There are also several columns of irrelevant identifications which are removed later on.

+We decided to work with the percentage of those who eat fruits less than once a day and the percentage of those who eat vegetables less than once a day as our predictor variables.
+Our response variable is the rate of obesity.
+To make sure there is no overlapping data, we took the income grouping from every section as our data of choice.
+It had six different ranges, allowing us to get a higher volume of data entries.

+A new data entry was added to differentiate our dataset from other groups using the same one.
+First, it is important to note that there is always a gap in the total sample size for the income grouping due to people not answering questions about their income.
+In the 2012 Alabama data (for one particular city), there is a 1255 gap in sample size total compared to the sample size of those who answered about income.
+There is also no Asian demographic in this particular sample.
+We introduced our new data point by taking the 1255 gap and introducing the same amount of Asian people into the area.
+We pooled them into the $50,000 - $74,999 income range for simplicity.

+To get the dataset to the optimal format for analysis, we began by removing any columns unrelated to our research.
+This including the aforementioned identification entries, and columns of the other groupings (age and gender for example).
+Then, every row with data irrelevant to our research question was removed (e.g., exercise data).
+Then, in Excel, we created two new rows for fruits and vegetables and matched the data for every sample size.
+This resulted in every row having obesity, fruit consumption, and vegetable consumption.
+At this point, the data could be used for regression.

 ## Methods (must contain a complete description of all analysis tools used)